-There are too many local and national foundations to mention here, but these are some local foundations that are active in funding educational initiatives: Colorado Health Foundation, Denver Foundation, Generation Schools Network, the Center for Rural School Health and Education, and Kaiser Permanente's Thriving Schools Initiative.
+There are too many local and national foundations to mention here, but these are some local foundations that are active in funding educational initiatives: Colorado Health Foundation, Denver Foundation (which has designated Education as a focus for 2018, including support for the types of approaches included in the What works? section of this Toolkit), and Kaiser Permanente's Thriving.
+Schools Initiative.